hacksalot/HackMyResume/README.md

 HackMyResume tries not to impose a specific PDF engine requirement on the user, but will instead work with whatever PDF engines you have installed.

-Currently, HackMyResume's PDF generation requires either [Phantom.js][2], [wkhtmltopdf][3], or [WeasyPrint][11] to be installed on your system and the corresponding binary to be accessible on your PATH.
+Currently, HackMyResume's PDF generation requires one of [Phantom.js][2], [wkhtmltopdf][3], or [WeasyPrint][11] to be installed on your system and the corresponding binary to be accessible on your PATH.
 This is an optional requirement for users who care about PDF formats.
 If you don't care about PDF